-Attempts by The State to contact him have not been returned, but Felder will likely seek another college basketball program.
-As a freshman in 2016-17, Felder averaged averaging 5.6 points, 1.5 rebounds and 1.3 assists per game.
+Felder was part of USC's Final Four run in 2016-17, averaging 5.6 points, 1.5 rebounds and 1.3 assists per game as a freshman.
 The backup to P.J.
-Dozier at point posted nine double-figure scoring games, including a 15-point performance in Carolina’s upset of No. 2 seed Duke in the second round of the NCAA tournament.
+Dozier at point posted nine double-figure scoring games, including a 15-point performance in Carolina’s upset of No. 2 seed Duke in the Big Dance.

 This is the fourth official departure to South Carolina this offseason.
 Center Khadim Gueye and forward Ibrahim Famouke Doumbia transferred late last month.
 Guard David Beatty transferred last week.
 Junior forward Chris Silva and freshman forward Brian Bowen both have put their names in the NBA draft pool, but haven't hired agents.
 They have until May 30 to decide to go pro or return to school.

 Asked about Felder's future before a "Spurs Up" tour stop last week in Lancaster, Martin hinted he would soon explain what he required of Felder to possibly get back on the team.

 "I just want to make sure he got through them first before everyone knows the criteria that I put in front of him before we can consider playing basketball," Martin said at the time.

 Felder is a Brooklyn, N.Y., native who played his freshman season at Indian Land High School in Fort Mill.